circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

           command: pip install -r requirements/dev.txt
 ```

-If you're following along, you can add that to your project, commit and push to GitHub.
+If you're following along, update your `config.yml`, commit and push to GitHub.
 The build should run and install all your dependencies.

-We've added quite a few things.
-Let's go through them:
+We've added quite a lot, so let's go through everything in more detail:

 ### Environment Variables